 - Strengthen ties between member-owners through frequent and effective communication

-- Staff training about cooperative services with member-owners
+- Staff training about cooperative services

 - External communication about the value of co-ops

 - Expand base of brand ambassadors and promotional materials

 - Lost River Market and Deli: Customer Development Strategies and Outreach Plans